 Thus a complete classification of an individual might be: IC1a2a3c IIC1 IIID IVC1

-The above classification code describes and individual who is cross-sexed with external male characteristics, male internal physiology and mixed neurological sexual development.
-This individual has a mixed sexual identity where the male identity is primary and the female identity is secondary.
+The above classification code describes and individual who is cross-sexed with external male characteristics, male internal physiology and mixed development of sexual identity.
+This individual has a mixed sexual identity in which the male identity is primary and the female identity is secondary.
 The individual’s sexual orientation is mixed with orientation to females being primary and to males being secondary.
 This individual’s gender identity is transgender of the oscillating type in which there is an alternation between a masculine identity and a feminine identity.
 The secondary sex orientation toward males is most evident during oscillation from the male primary to the female secondary gender identity, which in turn is controlled by the male primary and female secondary mixed sexual identity.